Learning-based Two-tiered Online Optimization of Region-wide Datacenter Resource Allocation: Simulation

 Figure \ref{fig:eps_eq_1} illustrates that both the uniform and proportional baselines result in the lowest server movement cost.
 Additionally, the two proposed algorithms outperform the MIP solver significantly in terms of server movement cost.
 The results of the uniform and proportional baselines imply that uniformly getting resources for all the scopes renders the least server movement cost.
 However, the objective function of the problem is primarily influenced by the resource spread components as demonstrated in Figures \ref{fig:eps_eq_2} and \ref{fig:overall_performance}.
 Figure \ref{fig:eps_eq_4} shows that all the algorithms maintain the largest failure domain equally well.
 It implies that these algorithms are comparable in terms of their ability to handle failures effectively.

-We can also observe that our proposed algorithms use the least extra resource to satisfy the demand from Figures \ref{fig:eps_eq_6} and \ref{fig:eq_6}.
-The results in Figures \ref{fig:eps_eq_6} and \ref{fig:eq_6} accord with what we deduce from Figure \ref{fig:eps_eq_2}.
-Besides the overall induced capacity redundancy, we also show the capacity redundancy violation in Figure \ref{fig:eq_6_violation} which cannot be observed from Figures \ref{fig:eps_eq_6} and \ref{fig:eq_6}.
-Figure \ref{fig:eq_6_violation} shows that the proportional and uniform baselines violates the capacity redundancy constraint starting at step $5$ till the end.
-Note that we design the outputs of the uniform and proportional to satisfy the capacity redundancy constraint.
-We deduce that the violation might be due to competition of the servers when the demand increases.
-In our low-level MILP, server requests which cannot be fulfilled because of rack capacity limit will be redistribute to other racks, and our low-level MILP does not guarantee constraint satisfication when redistribution has to be made.
-We can also conclude that our proposed agent can learn to avoid constraint violation.
+In Figures \ref{fig:eps_eq_6} and \ref{fig:eq_6}, we compare the capacity redundancy discussed in Eq. \eqref{eq: capacity_redundancy}.
+The capacity redundancy indicated on the horizontal axis of Figure \ref{fig:eps_eq_6} and the vertical axis of Figure \ref{fig:eq_6} represents the average of $g_{2,l,e}(t)$ for all reservations and server types.
+It's evident that our proposed algorithms exhibit the most efficient use of additional resources to ensure a sufficient supply when confronted with the largest MSB failures because the induced capacity redundancy is the least among all the algorithms.
+Besides the overall induced capacity redundancy, we also show the capacity guarantee violation in Figure \ref{fig:eq_6_violation}, which tallies the total deficit.
+Figure \ref{fig:eq_6_violation} shows that the proportional and uniform baselines violate the capacity redundancy constraint starting at step $5$ till the end.
+It's important to note that we designed the outputs of the uniform and proportional methods to meet the capacity redundancy constraint initially in Section \ref{subsec: baselines}.
+This violation may be attributed to server competition when demand surges.
+In our low-level MILP, server requests that cannot be fulfilled due to rack capacity limits are redistributed to other racks, and the low-level MILP does not ensure constraint satisfaction during redistribution.
+Moreover, it's noteworthy that our proposed agent demonstrates the ability to learn and avoid constraint violations, as evident from Figure \ref{fig:eq_6_violation}, where no violations occur for our proposed algorithm.